Working Papers

 Please email Peter for copies of these working papers: peter.rich@cornell.edu

-Note: This research result used data structured and maintained by the MERI-Michigan Education Data Center (MEDC).
+Note: This research result used data structured and maintained by the Michigan Education Research Institute’s -Michigan Education Data Center (MEDC).
 MEDC data is modified for analysis purposes using rules governed by MEDC and are not identical to those data collected and maintained by the Michigan Department of Education (MDE) and/or Michigan’s Center for Educational Performance and Information (CEPI).
 Results, information, and opinions solely represent the analysis, information and opinions of the authors and are not endorsed by, or reflect the views or positions of, grantors, MDE, and CEPI or any employee thereof.
 The authors benefitted from support by the Cornell Center for the Study of Inequality Faculty Grant Program (2020-21), the Cornell Center for Social Sciences Fellows Program (2020-21), and by the excellent graduate research assistance of Haowen Zheng.

 Rich, Peter, Haowen Zheng, and Christian Sprague.
 “Inequality in the Competition for Access to High-Achieving and High-Growth Schools Across Metropolitan Area Housing Markets.”
 Working paper.